The Night Sky December 2014

 Highlights of the Month

-January - a superb month to view Jupiter.
+December - the first good month to view Jupiter.

 Jupiter imaged by Damian Peach

-With Jupiter at opposition on January 5th, this is a great month to observe Jupiter.
-It now lies Gemini and so is high in the ecliptic and hence, when due south, at an elevation of ~60 degrees and is high in the sky for most of the night.
-Jupiter's angular size remains at about 46 arc seconds throughout the month so a small telescope can see lots of details - surely one should be on your shopping list if you do not have one!
+This is the first of several great months to observe Jupiter.
+It now lies in Leo and so is still high in the ecliptic and hence, when due south, at an elevation of ~55 degrees.
 It is looking somewhat different than in the last few years as the north equatorial belt has become quite broad.
-The Great Red Spot has recently become more prominent and can be easily seen as a large feature in the South Equatorial Belt.
+The Great Red Spot is currently a pale shade of pink but can be easily seen as a large feature (though possibly shrinking slightly in size) in the South Equatorial Belt.

 The image by Damian Peach was taken with a 14 inch telescope in Barbados where the seeing can be particularly good.
 This image won the "Astronomy Photographer of the Year" competition in 2011.